sandeep-kalasgonda/CloudCrafters-DevOpsJourney/docs/bash_and_Cron.md

-# Introduction to Shell/Bash Scripting
+# Introduction to Shell/Bash Scripting and Setup and user manual

 Shell scripting allows you to automate tasks and interact with the operating system through command-line instructions.
 Bash (Bourne Again Shell) is one of the most popular shell interpreters used on Linux and Unix systems.